On Possibilities of High Precision Fundamental Physics Experiments in Spin-Transparent Storage Rings of Low Energy Polarized Electron Beams: Beam Physics Issues and Limitations

 \subsection{Residual Gas and Beam Lifetime}

 Beam lifetime or beam store time should be at least as long as the SCT.
-Continuous extraction will help extend the beam lifetime.
-The vacuum level is such small ring can be as low as $1\times10^{-12}$ Torr (dominated by H$_2$) and can be achieved with combination of extreme low out-gassing due to very high-temperature bake-outs and very deliberate pumping using ion-pumps and non-evaporable getters~\cite{doi:10.1116/1.5010154}.
-The total energy loss of the electron beam due to interaction with residual gas molecules after 10,000 s store time is estimated to be about 130 eV.
+The vacuum level in such small ring can be as low as $1\times10^{-12}$~Torr (dominated by H$_2$ molecules) and can be achieved with combination of extreme low out-gassing due to very high-temperature bake-outs and very deliberate pumping using ion-pumps and non-evaporable getters~\cite{doi:10.1116/1.5010154}.
+The total energy loss of the electron beam due to interaction with residual gas molecules after 1~day store time is estimated to be about 1.1~keV and, as in the case of synchrotron radiation, the bunching cavity will compensate for any energy loss.
 The lifetime due to residual gas scattering is estimated to be 12 days.